 Each 100g pouch contains around 800 pure freeze-dried powdered haskap berries and nothing else.

-Each pouch contains a minimum of 2000mg anthocyanin per 100g or 20mg anthocyanin per gram of powder.
+Each pouch contains a minimum of 2250mg anthocyanin per 100g or 22.5mg anthocyanin per gram of powder.

-One teaspoon is equivalent to a handful of berries.
-We recommend one or two teaspoons per serving per day which contains around 40-80mg anthocyanins.
+One teaspoon is equivalent to eating a handful of berries.
+We enjoy blending 1-2 teaspoons per day into our smoothies, yoghurt and porridge.

 Haskapa are continuing to work with scientists to research the potential positive effects of haskap berries.